Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness

 If the set already looks good after bake and cleanup, stop there.
 If it still needs more shine, buff lightly or test a thin gloss coat on baked scrap first.
 Heavy topcoats can fill detail around the holes and make small buttons feel gummy or overworked.

-If you are making buttons for clothing, Sculpey's button guidance recommends hand washing and hang drying the finished garment.
-Treat that as the safer starting point instead of assuming a glaze or topcoat makes polymer clay buttons machine-wash-proof.
+If you are making buttons for clothing, hand washing and hang drying the finished garment is the safer starting point.
+Check your specific clay line's care guidance on the package and do not assume a glaze or topcoat makes polymer clay buttons machine-wash-proof.

 Clay Blade Set helps with clean strips, trims, and face cleanup when the design uses narrow graphic shapes.